 - Provide costumer protection but merchants might suffer from charge back fraud.

-- Protect merchants from charge back fraud but don’t provide protection for costumers.
+- Protect merchants from charge back fraud but don’t provide protection for customers.

-Traditional payment systems have chosen to protect costumers (or maybe that’s the only option they can realistically choose—for social and technical reasons).
-Cryptocurrencies instead try to prevent transaction reversal and charge back fraud.
+Traditional payment systems have chosen to protect customers (or maybe that’s the only option they can realistically choose—for social and technical reasons).
+Cryptocurrencies try to prevent transaction reversal and charge back fraud instead.

 While it’s of course bad to not have customer protection, there might be other solutions.
-For example offering optional fraud insurance or offering custodial wallets with extra protection.
-(A custodial wallet is managed by a third party, similar to a bank account).I haven’t seen any “fraud insurance” yet, but don’t see a reason why it can’t be created if there’s a need for it.
-Especially when combined with a custodial wallet.
+For example, offering optional fraud insurance or offering custodial wallets with extra protection.
+(A custodial wallet is managed by a third-party, similar to a bank account.)

 In addition, it might make risk management more practical.
 While it’s basically impossible for merchants to audit all their customers, it’s plausible for customers to check out a merchant.
 In fact, we do it all the time: “this website looks shady!” or “my friend uses them all the time”.
 Merchants are known and have a reputation while customers are innumerable and anonymous.

-We’ve seen that there are large benefits to cryptocurrency payments, and one large drawback:
+We’ve seen three large benefits to cryptocurrency payments:

 - Settles faster